When it comes to choosing an online restaurant reservation system, there are many options to choose from for your restaurant.

 - Flat monthly pricing options

-- Powerful features additional to reservation and table management software.
+- Powerful features in additional to reservation and table management software.

 Disadvantages of Resy